berry921/detector-app-api/README.md

 # 😎 Object Detection API 😎

-Codees for deploying an object detection API as a container image on AWS Lambda.
+Codes for deploying an object detection API as a container image on AWS Lambda.
 By deploying this API to AWS Lambda, you can obtain object detection result like example below.\
 This API uses the Mask R-CNN model with a ResNet-50-FPN backbone based on the [Mask R-CNN paper](https://arxiv.org/abs/1703.06870).

 **Example Object Detection Result**\